Planck 2015 results. XVII. Constraints on primordial non-Gaussianity: Abstract

 We then decompose the new bispectra as

-which can be constrained independently as they are uncorrelated.
+which can be constrained independently, since they are uncorrelated.
 In this case the estimator then takes on a particularly simple form \citep{2014arXiv1403.7949F}.
-This new form is mathematically equivalent to the previous modal method but it involves significantly fewer terms in the estimator.
+This new form is mathematically equivalent to the previous modal method, but involves significantly fewer terms in the estimator.
 However, due to the orthogonalization procedure we cannot constrain the full \textit{EEE} bispectrum without further processing, just the additional part which is orthogonal to temperature.
-For this reason, although the ``Modal 2'' \textit {T+E} results incorporate all the polarization information, the \textit{EEE} results alone are not presented here for direct comparison.
+For this reason, although the ``Modal 2'' \textit {T+E} results incorporate all the polarization information, the \textit{EEE} results alone are not presented here.

-In our analysis, both modal techniques (together with all the other estimators described in this section) were used to measure $\fnl$ for the three main shapes i.e., local, equilateral and orthogonal.
+In our analysis, both modal techniques (together with all the other estimators described in this section) were used to measure $\fnl$ for the three main shapes i.e., local, equilateral, and orthogonal.
 Besides this, we optimized the two pipelines for different purposes.
 The ``Modal 1'' estimator was adopted to perform a large number of robustness tests of our results, especially in relation to the local, equilateral and orthogonal measurements.
 The ``Modal 2'' pipeline was instead mostly used to study a large number of ``non-standard'' primordial shapes (e.g., oscillatory bispectra).
 For this reason, each pipeline uses a different set of basis templates.
-The ``Modal 1'' estimator starts from a polynomial basis with 600 modes, and includes nine more modes which are the contributions from last scattering to the exact radial KSW expansion of the local, equilateral and orthogonal templates.
-The ``Modal 2'' expansion uses a high-resolution basis with 2000 polynomial modes, augmented with a Sachs-Wolfe local bispectrum template in order to improve convergence efficiency in the squeezed limit.
-In this way, the high resolution estimator provides the ability to scan across a wide variety of non-separable and oscillatory shapes, while the lower resolution pipeline gives efficient convergence in the $\fnl$ measurements for the standard local, equilateral, orthogonal shapes, offering rapid analysis for validation purposes.
-The ``Modal 1'' pipeline was also generalized for the estimation of parity-odd bispectra, which is included in our analysis of non-standard shapes.
+The ``Modal 1'' estimator starts from a polynomial basis with 600 modes, and includes nine more modes that are the contributions from last scattering to the exact radial KSW expansion of the local, equilateral and orthogonal templates.
+The ``Modal 2'' expansion uses a high-resolution basis with 2000 polynomial modes, augmented with a Sachs-Wolfe local bispectrum template, in order to improve convergence efficiency in the squeezed limit.
+In this way, the high resolution estimator provides the ability to scan across a wide variety of non-separable and oscillatory shapes, while the lower resolution pipeline gives efficient convergence in the $\fnl$ measurements for the standard local, equilateral, and orthogonal shapes, offering rapid analysis for validation purposes.
+The ``Modal 1'' pipeline can also be generalized for the estimation of parity-odd bispectra, which is included in our analysis of non-standard shapes.